Camille Chautemps: Twice prime minister

 Renowned as a skilful negotiator with friends from across the party divide, he was called upon on several occasions to attempt to build support for a coalition of the centre-left.
 He first became President of the Council for a short-lived government in 1930.
 After the electoral victory of the left in 1934, he served as Interior Minister and became head of government once more in November 1933.
 The revelations of the Stavisky Affair, a corruption scandal, tarnished two of his ministers, sparking violent protests by the far-right leagues.
 He resigned his posts on 27 January 1934, when the opposition press attributed Stavisky's suicide to a government cover-up.

 Deputy Prime minister and last premiership

 In Léon Blum's Popular Front government of 1936, Chautemps represented the Radical-Socialist Party as a Minister of State and succeeded Blum at the head of the government from June 1937 to March 1938.
 The franc was devalued, but government finances remained in difficulty.
 Pursuing the program of the Popular Front, he proceeded in the nationalisation of the railroads to create the SNCF.
 However, in January 1938, he formed a new government consisting solely of ministers from the nonsocialist republican centre- left.
-In February, he granted married women financial and legal independence (until then, wives had been dependent on their husbands to take action involving family finances) and allowed them to go to university and to open bank accounts.
-His government also repealed Article 213 of the code: "the husband owes protection to his wife, the wife obedience to the husband".
-However, the husband remained "head of the household" with "the right to choose the household’s place of residence".
 His government fell on 10 March.

 Runup to World War II

-Chautemps subsequently served from April 1938 to May 1940 as deputy prime minister in the governments of Édouard Daladier and Paul Reynaud.
+Chautemps subsequently served from April 1938 to May 1940 as Deputy Prime Minister in the governments of Édouard Daladier and Paul Reynaud.
 After the latter resigned, as he was again deputy prime minister, now to Marshal Philippe Pétain.